Popularity isn’t always a sign of a smooth-functioning internet phone service.

 A smooth transition for your business phone numbers into Google Voice isn’t possible for every company, even when it should be.

-If you’re not getting Google Voice voicemail transcriptions, you wouldn’t be the first.
+If your Google Voice voicemail isn’t working, whether they aren’t appearing or transcriptions are missing, you wouldn’t be the first.
 Some users report issues with delivery and transcription quality.
 There could be a few reasons for this:

 - You’re looking for voicemail transcriptions via text (the Voice app permanently disabled this feature).